- Aziza’s jewellery is One-of-a-kind Read More

 - AS I SEE THINGS: Economic amnesia Read More

 - Federer to miss Olympics and rest of season Read More

-- Pride and industry Read More
+- Afghans coming Read More

 TUCSON, Arizona (AP) — The man who pleaded guilty to a deadly Arizona shooting rampage that wounded former U.S. Representative Gabrielle Giffords has been sentenced to life in prison.
 U.S. District Judge Larry Burns sentenced 24-year-old Jared Lee Loughner today for the January 2011 attack that left six people dead and Giffords and others wounded.
 Loughner pleaded guilty to federal charges under an agreement that guarantees he will spend the rest of his life in prison without the possibility of parole.
 The hearing marked the first time victims — including Giffords — could confront Loughner in court.
 Her husband spoke on her behalf, saying he changed his wife's life forever but couldn't dent her spirit.